 News -- Texas Time Artist Services

-* Producer/Engineer Eric McKinney and Wonderland Studios are featured in Vocals Magazine (April 2009 issue) as the centerfold picture and article.
+* Producer/Engineer Eric McKinney and Wonderland Studios was featured in Vocals Magazine (April 2009 issue) as the centerfold picture and article.
 That feature can be viewed online here (.pdf version)

 * Here's a link for a great Music Biz Article about the importance of artist development.
 We hope all upcoming bands/artists will read it.
 Knowledge is key to artistic growth and moving your music career forward.